-"Our purpose at St. Paul's is to receive and share God's accepting Grace, challenging Wisdom, and transforming Love.
+"We are called at St. Paul's to receive and share God's accepting Grace, challenging Wisdom, and transforming Love.
 Giving attention to the practice of our Faith, we strive to honor the people of our larger community, making a useful difference in Christ's Name."
 Whether in town on a periodic or permanent basis, you are welcome to join our endeavor.
 At St. Paul's we strive to indwell the mysteries of this bright world, the Words of Scripture, the Tradition of the Church, and the insights offered through science, literature, and millennia of human experience.
-We want to find God's Way and we want to make a useful difference in San Miguel de Allende and in the Diocese of Mexico.
+We want to find God's Way and we want to make a useful difference in San Miguel de Allende and in the Province of Mexico and in the Diocese of Mexico.
 Assist us toward that end.

 This small brochure will help you make your way at St. Paul's parish, as God prompts and inspires your journey.
 Be generous with your inquiries, and do not hesitate to contact our clergy for any matter in which we might offer pastoral support.
 Take whatever you want.
-Give back as you are able
+Give back as you are able of growth and belonging.

-As Robert Frost understood, there is poetry at the core of all journeys, whether as temporary pilgrims in Mexico, or on the path toward discovering a spiritual home and a place of growth and belonging.
 The Spirit will tell you where you need to be.
 We delight if that is here with us at Saint Paul's.
 May God richly bless your quest and prosper your way.

+As Robert Frost understood, there is poetry at the core of all journeys, whether as temporary pilgrims in Mexico, or on the path toward discovering a spiritual home and a place